||Buy a stock and sell a call option. The call is secured (covered) by the stock.

 % if Assigned Return = 5.97 % (if your stock gets assigned at or over $110)

 Also as the market rises, the stock generally moves in up/down cycles and not in a straight line.
 The stock price may rise for several days and then decline for several days.
 Stock purchases should be made on dips and the call selling should be done on a stock price rise.
 This methodology can enhance returns for all cases of stock movement.

-During a rising market, the stock is called (call option exercised or assigned) more often.
-When it's called, the base stock is sold to the call holder to fulfill your contract.
+During a rising market, the stock may be called (call option exercised or assigned) more often.
+When the stock price rises over the call strike price, it may be called, i.e. the stock is sold to a call buyer to fulfill your contract.
 Subsequently, the stock must be repurchased with the proceeds to continue the cycle.
 There are two alternatives available to the investor:

 1. Let the stock get called and repurchase each month, or

 2. Purchase the option back before it expires.

 Deciding which approach is best (1 or 2 above) depends on several conditions.
 Two conditins to consider include tax implications of the stock sale (long term gains) and the cost of commissions for stocks versus options.
 It generally pays to buy the option back.